-The top raw of Fig.~\ref{fig:vr_Te} shows the radial velocity.
+In this section, we present supplementary figures from the GRMHD simulations that can support the discussion in the main text.
+The first row of Fig.~\ref{fig:vr_Te} shows the radial velocity in the $x-y$ plane.
 Before the eruption, plasma at the inner disk edge accretes at roughly $0.2 c$, slower than free fall --- a hallmark of the MAD state \citep{Narayan2003}.
 During the eruption, magnetic-energy release imparts substantial kinetic energy to the plasma, which is expelled outward at about $0.3 c$, driving turbulence in the low-density region.
-The bottom raw of Fig.~\ref{fig:vr_Te} demonstrates distribution of electron temperature $T_e$.
+The second row of Fig.~\ref{fig:vr_Te} demonstrates distribution of electron temperature $T_e$ in the $x-y$ plane.
 At $t = 11210\, t_\text{g}$, electron temperatures in the inner disk reach $T_\text{e} \sim 10^{11}$K, produced by the conversion of gravitational potential energy into kinetic and internal energy during accretion.
 At the eruption peak ($t = 11330\, t_\text{g}$), significant heat fluxes ($T_\text{e} \sim 10^{12}$K) appear along magnetic field lines (black arrows), especially within the low-density region.
 These mainly arise from the conversion of magnetic energy into kinetic and thermal energy, consistent with the concurrent decrease in magnetic flux in Fig.~\ref{fig:mdot}.
 By $t = 11460 \, t_\text{g}$, these heat fluxes dissipate as the hot plasma is advected outward and mixed with the cooler external material ($T_\text{e} < 10^{10} K$), leaving only weak residual structures near the eruption site.